Grand Traverse Mall

 Grand Traverse Mall is an enclosed shopping mall serving Traverse City, Michigan, located in Garfield Township.
-Opened in 1992, the mall features five anchor stores: JCPenney, Target, Dunham's Sports, TJ Maxx, and Macy's.
+Opened in 1992, the mall features three anchor stores: JCPenney, Target, and Dunham's Sports.
 It is managed by Brookfield Properties, the successor of its original developer General Growth Properties.

 History

 The mall opened in phases: JCPenney and Target opened in October 1991, followed by the mall itself in March 1992 and Hudson's in July.
 It featured 110 stores and a nine-screen Kerasotes Theatres complex, making it the largest mall north of Saginaw, Michigan.
 As with all other Hudson's stores in Michigan, the Grand Traverse Mall location converted to Marshall Field's in 2001 and Macy's in 2006.

 Before its opening, it was involved in a lawsuit started by an existing mall in town (Cherryland Mall, now Cherryland Center) over concerns that mall construction would pollute a nearby creek, and that it would add too much retail space to the region.
 This lawsuit was settled out of court.
 Another lawsuit, regarding conflict of interest among township officials who sold land to the mall developers, was ruled in favor of the developers.
 General Growth Properties, which developed the mall, transferred ownership to Rouse Properties in 2012.